newptcai/RandomTree.jl/README.md

 ## Installation

-The package is in development and is not in Julia's official registry yet.
+The package is still in development and is not in Julia's official registry yet.
 Thus to use it, just clone this repository to your computer.
 Then change directory to the root of this repository, and start Julia REPL.
 Then enter the package mode by pressing `]`.
 You should see the prompt
 ```julia